tawesoft/morph/doc/mapping-go-structs-with-morph.md

 If we don't emit the field, that field is removed.
 If we emit more than once, we can emit multiple fields per input field.

-The simplest FieldMapper is one that does nothing:
+The simplest FieldMapper is one that does nothing but emit the input
+unchanged:

 ```go
 func Passthrough(input morph.Field, emit func(output morph.Field)) {